daaronr/reinstein_web/docs/public_notes/sogive_HTE.md

 # Reinstein: Notes on Sanjay Joshi appearance on Sogive podcast

+> Looking on SoGive's page, I don't understand some of the  metrics like the [Oxfam one](https://app.sogive.org/#charity?charityId=oxfam)

 Moves 1 million pounds/year?
 UK focus?

 Sogive starts with most popular charities and evaluate